 The Point & Reel Cinema

-All the cinema watching luxury you could expect only in Dubai, ThEATre by Rhodes will not only give you an exclusive private lounge and a meal to ejoy with your movie but a blanket, pillow and footrest, too.
+All the cinema-watching luxury you could expect only in Dubai!
+You will not only get an exclusive private lounge and a meal to enjoy with your movie but a blanket, pillow and footrest, too.
 You’ll find it at Vox Cinemas, Mall of the Emirates and City Centre Mirdif.

 Chillout Ice Lounge